Skip to main content

 3.6 Exempt Time Reporting

-Employees in exempt positions do not generally report hours worked and do not record use of paid time off in increments smaller than a half-day or 4 hours (see University’s Leave Policy).
+Employees in exempt positions do not generally report hours worked and do not record use of paid time off in increments smaller than a half-day or 4 hours (see University’s Leave policy).
 If an exempt employee is absent from work for any reason for four (4) hours or more during regularly scheduled work hours, she/he must use a half-day (4 hours) of vacation or sick leave for the absence.
 If an exempt employee is absent for an entire regularly scheduled work day, she/he must use a full day (8 hours) of vacation or sick leave for the absence.

 3.7 Non-exempt Time Reporting